Mr. Robot’s Alternate Reality Game at San Diego Comic-Con

 A number of people reportedly had problems calling the number, receiving a busy signal or a recording telling them to call back tomorrow.

 When the call was completed, the person on the other end said, “If you pull the right strings…” A wrong response would be answered with “Your journey is not complete.
 Follow the chickens.”
-If the caller answered correctly with the correct response for that that, such as “A puppet will dance any way you desire,” they were congratulated on following the correct path, asked their name, and given the time and location at which to appear.
+If the caller answered correctly with the correct response for the prompt, such as “A puppet will dance any way you desire,” they were congratulated on following the correct path, asked their name, and given the time and location at which to appear.
 (In some accounts, they were told they could bring one friend.)

 At the appointed time and place, the participant was met by someone who asked their name and led them to a doorway for the final segment of the experience.